Many successful businesses today subscribe to a toll-free number service.

 Competition caused rates to drop, and 1-800 numbers became more affordable than ever.

 Most businesses owned 800 numbers.
 So many numbers were in use that area codes were born.

 Modern direct-dial systems

-After the transition from a manual switching system to a computerized system in 1966, toll free calls could be routed based on instructions found in central databased.
+After the transition from a manual switching system to a computerized system in 1966, toll-free calls could be routed based on instructions found in a central database.
 800 calls could be directed anywhere.

 Vanity numbers came into existence shortly after the dissolution of Ma Bell.
-Vanity phone numbers allowed users to choose their own phone number.
+Vanity phone numbers allowed users to choose their own phone numbers.
 Clever vanity numbers were created like 1-800-BUY-BEER.

-Then a law passed that guaranteed number portability in 1994.
-This law ensured that a company could keep its vanity number or toll free number when changing providers.
+Then a law was passed that guaranteed number portability in 1994.
+This law ensured that a company could keep its vanity number or toll-free number when changing providers.

 800, 888, 877, 866, 855, 844, 8-X-X?

 The demand for toll-free numbers skyrocketed in the 1990s, exceeding the supply of 800 numbers.